jareddilley/Desk-Roomba/README.md

 # Duster
 ![image](https://github.com/jareddilley/Desk-Roomba/blob/main/Media/dusting-demo.png)

 The duster is a simple microfiber towel that is attached to a sweeper.
-The fabric is held in with wedges: this follows the idea of a sanding block to keep the sanding paper in place while under load.
-The broken down 3d model can be seen below:
+The fabric is held in with wedges: this follows the idea of a sanding block to keep the sandpaper in place while under friction.
+The broken-down 3d model can be seen below:

 ![image](https://github.com/jareddilley/Desk-Roomba/blob/main/Media/duster-3d-model.PNG)

+With this design, multiple add-ons could be created to make this modular robot quite robust.